 Mitigating the effects of industrial development (e.g., forestry, seismic, oil and gas, and mining) in the boreal forest has a common challenge: reclamation/restoration of a development footprint that is either a linear feature (e.g., pipeline) or a polygon (e.g., cutblock, mine).
-A common approach in reclamation of forested land is the application of provincial standards developed to achieve equivalent land capability to support target end land uses, often with a focus on merchantable forest stands.
-For example, the expected planting density is 2,000 stems/ha for sites planted with merchantable species on reclaimed well sites and associated facilities on forested lands in Alberta (AENV 2011).
-Criteria used to evaluate the reclamation success in wetland environments are not defined, although several variables are recommended for evaluating reclamation success (e.g., positive water balance, and established wetland vegetation, processes, stability and function, etc.) (AENV 2008).
-In relation to oil sands mining in northeastern Alberta, Straker and Donald (2011) and Hawks (2011) have suggested that current reclamation standards may not be suitable where there is a broader set of management objectives such as maintenance of biodiversity, creating functional forest ecosystems, or restoration of species-specific wildlife habitat.
+A common approach in reclamation of forested land is the application of provincial standards developed to achieve equivalent land capability to support target end land uses, often with a focus on merchantable forest stands (e.g., AENV 2010, AENV 2011).
+In relation to oil sands mining in northeastern Alberta, Straker and Donald (2011) and Hawkes (2011) have suggested that current reclamation standards may not be suitable where there is a broader set of management objectives such as maintenance of biodiversity, creating functional forest ecosystems, or restoration of species-specific wildlife habitat.

 Although restoration ecology specific to caribou habitat is a relatively new science, some key initiatives have identified important learnings related to oil and gas development in caribou range.
 Initiatives have generally focused on revegetation and access control, as well as limiting growth and establishment of plant species favourable to primary prey (e.g., Caribou Range Restoration Project [CRRP] 2007a,b, Golder 2010, Osko and Glasgow 2010).
 These included tree planting initiatives, coarse woody debris management best practices, habitat enhancement programs and habitat restoration trials in caribou range (CRRP 2007a,b, Enbridge 2010, Golder 2010, 2011, Oil Sands Leadership Initiative [OSLI] 2012).
 Blocking line-of-sight has been implemented through land use guidelines as a tool aimed at mitigating increased risk of predation in the short-term, while longer term goals of revegetation of lines are achieved.
 Common among many of these initiatives are learnings on: which plant species to use, and when and where to replant; development of effective techniques to promote natural revegetation; and a better understanding of methods to control access.
-Lessons learned from these initiatives have been incorporated into large scale habitat restoration projects near Grande Prairie, Cold Lake and Fort McMurray, Alberta.
+Lessons learned from these initiatives have been incorporated into large scale habitat restoration projects near Grande Prairie, Cold Lake and Fort McMurray.
+Alberta.